MidwestAire/HeliPilot/README.md

 file can be modified to add custom locations for the SIM and have your simulator flight start from a custom location with ./sim -l Default.
 Change Default to the name of your custom location as entered into the locations.txt file.

+On Unbuntu 18.04 LTS and newer desktop systems, an icon will be created on the desktop to launch the HeliPilot simulator.
+All other systems must run the sim program from the HeliPilot root directory in terminal.

 ## License ##